mightystrong/si_engine/README.md

 ==================================
 This project is an attempt to port the code from the book [Scripting Intelligence](http://www.apress.com/9781430223511) by Mark Watson into a Ruby on Rails Engine.

+Currently, the project only includes code from Part 1 of the book.

 Requirements
 ------------
 This application requires: